-In 2017, the US Treasury Department identified him as the front man for Tareck El Aissami, former Venezuelan vice president and Minister of Industries and National Production since June 2018.
+In 2017, the US Treasury Department identified him as a front man for Tareck El Aissami, Venezuela's current Oil Minister.
 López Bello has denied the accusations but not his link to El Aissami.

-As of 2013 López Bello’s name started to appear publicly due to his supposed involvement in the purchase of Cadena Capriles, one of the oldest media outlets in Venezuela that has largest audience reach.
+As of 2013, López Bello’s name started to appear publicly due to his supposed involvement in the purchase of Cadena Capriles, one of the oldest media outlets in Venezuela and the one with the largest audience reach.
 Following the publication’s purchase, its editorial line changed drastically in favor of the government.

-However, López Bello’s relationship with the state via shady business practices dates back many years and including projects related to construction, food supply, the petroleum sector, and event the importing of Christmas trees.
+However, López Bello’s relationship with the state through shady business practices dates back many years.
+His seemingly corrupt involvement has been found in projects related to construction, food supplies, the petroleum sector, and even the importing of Christmas trees.